pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/00_prerequisites.md

 @"${PACT_CLI}" publish ${PWD}/pacts --consumer-app-version ${TRAVIS_COMMIT} --tag ${TRAVIS_BRANCH}
 ```

-In the [src/products/product.pact.test.js](https://github.com/pactflow/example-provider/blob/master/src/product/product.pact.test.js) file in the provider project, we have configured the verification task to fetch the pacts that belong to the latest consumer versions with `master` and `prod` tags.
+In the [src/products/product.pact.test.js](https://github.com/pactflow/example-provider/blob/master/src/product/product.pact.test.js) file in the provider project, we have configured the verification task to fetch the pacts that belong to the latest consumer versions with the `master` tag, and the pacts that belong to the currently deployed versions.

 ```js